MiljanaMa/Soft-Computing/README.md

 # Soft-Computing

+## Academic Context:
+* Projects for the Soft computing class, made in python
+* Faculty of Technical Sciences
+* Computer Science and Automation
+* Applied Computer Science and Informatics

 ## Problem 1:

 * Task: count how many Bulbasaur Pokémon are present in each of the images in the dataset.